The Eras Era

 Further information: Fearless (Taylor’s Version)

-Although Fearless was Taylor’s second studio album, it felt like the natural place to begin this musical revival.
-Its songs about first love, heartbreak, growing pains, and girlhood were the emotional building blocks of her career.
-And, for many fans, of their own adolescence.
+Taylor officially launched this bold chapter of her career in February 2021, announcing the re-recording of her 2008 breakthrough album Fearless, now reimagined as Fearless (Taylor’s Version).
+Although Fearless was her second studio album, it felt like the natural place to begin this journey.
+With enduring hits like “You Belong With Me” and “Love Story,” its songs about first love, heartbreak, growing pains, and girlhood were the emotional foundation of her career—and, for many fans, of their own adolescence.
 In an audio clip released alongside the announcement, Taylor explained her decision:

 «Deciding on what album to re-record first was pretty easy for me.
 I always gravitated towards Fearless because I think that, as an album, it was a real coming of age, and I look back on that album and I just—it fills me with such pride.
-It was an album about hope and lessons learned and the effervescence of teenage youth and all that, so what more fun than to go back and explore that?”»
+It was an album about hope and lessons learned and the effervescence of teenage youth and all that, so what more fun than to go back and explore that?»

-Taylor, for her part, was stunned by the response.
-She admitted that she wasn’t sure how the re-recordings would be received, since the project was rooted in such personal stakes for her.
-In fact, she didn’t treat the release with the same marketing muscle as a traditional studio album.
-For example, there was no new photoshoot; instead, the visuals were mostly composed of outtakes from the evermore sessions, captured around the same time she began re-recording.
-And yet, Fearless (Taylor’s Version) didn’t need a big rollout.
+To the surprise of many in the industry, the record made history: it became the first re-recorded version of a previous No. 1 album to return to the top of the Billboard 200, debuting with 291,000 equivalent album units, the biggest opening week of 2021 at that point.
+Taylor herself admitted she was stunned by the response; she hadn’t known how the re-recordings would be received, since the project carried such personal stakes.
+She didn’t treat the release like a traditional studio album—there was no new photoshoot, with visuals instead drawn mostly from outtakes of the evermore sessions, captured around the same time she began re-recording.
+Yet Fearless (Taylor’s Version) didn’t need a big rollout.
 It had something far more powerful: the loyalty of fans who believed in what it stood for.

 Proving Her Legend Status

 When Olivia’s debut album SOUR dropped in May, the connection became even more tangible.
-The piano ballad “1 step forward, 3 steps back” interpolated the piano motif from Taylor’s “New Year’s Day,” resulting in Taylor and Jack Antonoff being credited as co-writers.
-Just weeks later, Taylor, Antonoff and St. Vincent (Annie Clark) were also added as co-writers to Olivia’s hit “deja vu” due to its melodic similarities to “Cruel Summer.”
-Olivia may have been pop’s rookie of the year, but Taylor’s influence, both literal and figurative, was woven into every corner of her success.
-Meanwhile, Taylor was earning major accolades of her own.
-In May, she became the first woman to receive the prestigious “Global Icon Award” at the BRIT Awards, and not long after, she was honored with the “Songwriter Icon Award” at the 2021 NMPA Awards—a fitting tribute to her status as one of the most influential lyricists of her generation.
+The piano ballad “1 step forward, 3 steps back” interpolated the piano motif from Taylor’s “New Year’s Day,” earning Taylor and Jack Antonoff co-writing credits.
+Just weeks later, Taylor, Antonoff, and St. Vincent (Annie Clark) were also credited as co-writers on Olivia’s second hit “deja vu” due to melodic similarities to “Cruel Summer.”
+Olivia may have been pop’s rookie of the year, but Taylor’s influence—both literal and figurative—was woven throughout her success.

 She didn’t slow down creatively either.
 That summer, Taylor lent her voice to two tracks on How Long Do You Think It’s Gonna Last?, the second album by Big Red Machine, a collaboration between her folklore/evermore co-writer Aaron Dessner and Justin Vernon of Bon Iver.
 The songs “Renegade” and “Birch” felt like graceful extensions of that dreamy, woodsy era.
-And just when fans least expected it, Taylor dropped the re-recorded version of her 1989 hit “Wildest Dreams.”
-Not as part of a formal album rollout, but simply to join in on the TikTok trend that had brought the song back into the zeitgeist.
+And just when fans least expected it, Taylor dropped the re-recorded version of her 1989 hit “Wildest Dreams”—not as part of a formal album rollout, but simply to join a TikTok trend that had brought the song back into the zeitgeist.
 It was a lighthearted move that reminded everyone: even in a year of career-defining statements, Taylor still knew how to have fun with her music.

 Painting the World RED – Again